Page last updated on January 12, 2022.

-As the Faculty of Arts returns to on-campus activities and in-person classes, you can find the most up-to-date information below on what to expect for your studies this fall.
+As the Faculty of Arts returns to on-campus activities and in-person classes, you can find the most up-to-date information below on what to expect for your studies.

 Quick Tips for Class Success